-Whether you play with a regular deck of cards, or you use a set made specifically for the game, such as this one full of friendly cartoon animals.
-The rules are simple.
+Whether you play with a regular deck of cards, or you use a set made specifically for the game, the rules are simple.
 Spread a bunch of cards face-down on a table.
 Take turns picking two up and revealing what they are.
 If you find a pair of matching cards, you get to keep them and do a second turn.
 With very young kids new to the game, start with a small number of cards, say, eight, for starters.
 As they get better you can add more cards.
 Once kids master this game, they progress very rapidly to being able to beat adults at it, which makes it all the more fun.

 Players: 3+, though it can work with 2.